delta94/brandonskerritt.github.io/_posts/2018-02-11-algorithms.md

         continue # else continue searching
 ```

 Now this may seem stupid, but it can work on non-sorted arrays.
-You use this search alot in daily life, like looking for a book or looking for an item on a menu.
+You use this search a lot in daily life, like looking for a book or looking for an item on a menu.

 <a name="Binary-search"></a>
 # Binary search

 Binary search only works on sorted arrays.
-It basically halves the array and checks whether the halfed item is lower or higher than the goal item in the array.
+It basically halves the array and checks whether the halved item is lower or higher than the goal item in the array.

 Given the array [1, 2, 3, 4, 5, 6, 7, 8, 9, 10] and we want to find 2 we can run binary search like this: